Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Names & Faces

 Not Facebook but not LinkedIn either, Names & Faces aims to offer any growing company a simple, fast directory of employees built specifically for that purpose alone.
-The company wants to solve a problem experienced by everyone at a company from its low level employees to chief executives: when your company gets bigger, it’s hard to keep track of who’s who.
-Names & Faces already has more than 100 customers, including L’Oreal, Uber and Fedex with sales doubling month to month.
+The company wants to solve a problem experienced by everyone at a company, from its low-level employees to chief executives: when your company gets bigger, it’s hard to keep track of who’s who.
+Names & Faces already has more than 100 customers, including L’Oreal, Uber and FedEx, with sales doubling month to month.

 Buttermilk